TenArson/WuWaOverlayElectron/README.md

 How to install (for non-GitHub users)

-1.Go to this repo: WuWaOverlayElectron

-2.Click the green Code button → Download ZIP
+1.Click the green Code button → Download ZIP

-3.Extract the ZIP file somewhere on your PC.
+2.Extract the ZIP file somewhere on your PC.

-4.Open the folder WuWaOverlay-win32-x64.
+3.Open the folder WuWaOverlay-win32-x64.

-5.Double-click WuWaOverlay.exe to launch the overlay.
+4.Double-click WuWaOverlay.exe to launch the overlay.

-6.Use F2 / F3 / F4 / F5 to control the overlay.
+5.Use F2 / F3 / F4 / F5 to control the overlay.

-7.To close, go to the Task Manager and end WuWaOverlay.exe if needed.
+6.To close it, use F5 or go to the Task Manager and end WuWaOverlay.exe if needed.

 ⚠️ Do not modify the contents of the folder, or the program may not work correctly.